 All life forms—bacteria, plants, fish, animals and humans—naturally produce formaldehyde as part of cell metabolism.
 Formaldehyde is also an essential building block chemical in the production of hundreds of items such as in vaccines or personal care items.
-However, little, if any, formaldehyde remains in the final products that consumers use.
+(1) However, very little, if any, formaldehyde remains in the final products that consumers use.

 Formaldehyde is an extensively regulated material.
-Mandatory government regulations set standards to protect human health and the environment.
-These requirements allow for the safe production, storage, handling and use of this important building block chemical.
-In fact, formaldehyde is one of the most well studied compounds in commerce, and its risk profile has been well characterized.
-It metabolizes quickly in the body; it breaks down rapidly, is not persistent and does not accumulate in the environment.
-The World Health Organization, among others, has concluded that there is no scientific evidence that children are more or less susceptible to formaldehyde exposures than adults.
+Mandatory government regulations set standards for the safe production, storage, handling and use of formaldehyde to protect human health and the environment.
+Formaldehyde is one of the most well studied compounds in commerce, and its risk profile has been well characterized.
+According to the CDC, formaldehyde metabolizes quickly in the body; it breaks down rapidly, is not persistent and does not accumulate in the environment.
+(9) The World Health Organization, among others, has concluded that there is no scientific evidence that children are more or less susceptible to formaldehyde exposures than adults.
+(10)

 Does formaldehyde exposure cause cancer?

-It is well established in the scientific literature that any potential association between inhaled formaldehyde and cancer is linked only to significant and prolonged exposures to inhaled formaldehyde.
-Based on the most recent scientific studies, it is unlikely that inhaled formaldehyde is capable of triggering the mechanisms in the body that are necessary to cause cancer of the blood, like a form of leukemia, because inhaled formaldehyde does not get past the nasal tissues (because it is quickly metabolized) to reach the bone marrow where blood diseases originate.
+It is well established in the scientific literature that any potential association between inhaled formaldehyde and cancer is linked only to significant and prolonged exposures.
+Based on the most recent scientific studies, it is unlikely that inhaled formaldehyde is capable of triggering the mechanisms in the body that are necessary to cause cancer of the blood, like leukemia, because inhaled formaldehyde does move past the nasal tissues (since it is quickly metabolized) to reach the bone marrow where blood diseases originate.
+(11)